digibib/mycel/README.md

 If you want to use a different database, it's vital that you choose one with asynchronous drivers.
 PostgreSQL is also known to work with Goliath using the [em_postgresql] adapter.

 ### Server
+*Note:* We currently have some unresolved bugs related to fibers, probably in one of the dependencies, leadning to failures (Stack overflow) in Ruby 1.9.3.
+Until we manage to resolve this, Ruby version 1.9.2 must be used on the serverside,

 The server is written using the asynchronous web server framework [Goliath].
 It provides its own server.
 To get it up running, simply do a bundle install and, start and deamonize the server using:

 ```ruby server.rb -d -e production -p 9001```